polkadot-developers/polkadot-docs/develop/application-devs/smart-contracts/smart-contracts.md

 ### Contracts Pallet

-The contracts pallet (`pallet_contracts`) implements a Wasm based approach to smart contracts.
+The contracts pallet ([`pallet_contracts`](https://docs.rs/pallet-contracts/latest/pallet_contracts/index.html#contracts-pallet){target=\_blank}) implements a Wasm based approach to smart contracts.

-1. **Wasm**.
-The contracts pallet uses Wasm as its compilation target.
+1. **Wasm** - the contracts pallet uses Wasm as its compilation target.
 Any language that compiles to Wasm can potentially be used to write smart contracts.
-Nevertheless, it is better to have a dedicated domain-specific language, and for that reason Parity offers the [ink!](#ink) language.
+Nevertheless, it is better to have a dedicated domain-specific language, and for that reason Parity offers the [ink!](#ink) language

 2. **Deposit** - contracts must hold a deposit (named `_ContractDeposit_` ) suitably large enough to justify their existence on-chain.
 The developer must deposit this into the new contract on top of the `_ExistentialDeposit_`